nicolashuberIT/flight-analyzer/docs/documentation/basic-usage.md

 [README](/README.md) > Docs > Basic Usage

-The main entry points of this application is the `main.ipynb` file.
+The main entry point of this application is the `main.ipynb` file.
 If you'd like to visualize data or run a specific analysis check out the `src/executors/` or `src/analysis` directories, which contain a collection of Jupyter Notebooks.
-Please find listed below some instructions for the Notebooks in `src/executors/`, the `main` scripts and some guidenines for preprocessing.
+Please find listed below some instructions for the Notebooks in `src/executors/`, the `main` script and some guidelines for preprocessing.

 ## Contents